arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ![Training the model in Edge Impulse](assets/features-generation.svg)

-Once it is completed, the performance of the model's training can be seen below.
+Once it is completed, the performance of the model's training can be seen in the image below.

+![Stats from the generated features](assets/generated-features-stats.svg)

 Ideally, you want to get as close to 100% accuracy as possible for each class.
 If the results are poor the sound recorded may not be representative of the audio that it is being classified as.
 The audio that is incorrect should then be removed from the data set and replaced if the data set becomes too small.

-![Stats from the generated features](assets/generated-features-stats.svg)

 ### Deploying the Model